A change in vision associated with an Acquired Brain Injury.

 Learn practical ways you can provide support.

-There are many ways you can support and assist a person who is blind or has a vision impairment, whether you know them well or if you’re meeting for the first time.
+There are many ways you can support and assist a person who is blind or has low vision, whether you know them well or if you’re meeting for the first time.

 How we can help